 When you turn 65, you need to enroll unless you already receive SSDI payments.
 You can enroll online, over the phone, or at your local Social Security office.
 At age 65 you receive an individual enrollment period (IEP) that affords you special rights.
 This includes the right to enroll in a Medicare Advantage plan, a Medicare Part D plan, and a Medigap plan.

-Your Medigap guaranteed-issue right is very important, particularly if you have one or more chronic health conditions.
-This right allows you to buy any Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage. insurance you choose without going through medical underwriting.
+Your Medigap guaranteed issue right is very important, particularly if you have one or more chronic health conditions.
+This right allows you to buy any Medicare supplement insurance you choose without going through medical underwriting.
 You can’t be turned down, and you cannot be canceled, so long as you continue to pay your premiums.

 After your IEP, you will have the opportunity to change your health plan elections during Medicare’s Annual Election Period (AEP).
-This During the Medicare Open Enrollment Period, Medicare Advantage and Part D plan members can change, switch, or drop a plan they chose during the Annual Election Period.
-OEP starts on January 1 and ends on March 31. starts on 15 October and ends on 7 December.
+This open enrollment period starts on 15 October and ends on 7 December.
 AEP is only for Medicare Advantage and prescription drug plans (Part D).
 If you have a Medicare supplement, you can change plans any time you want, but you may be required to answer medical questions.

 There are also some situations where Medicare will give you a Special Enrollment Period (SEP).
 This happens most frequently if you move, no longer have employer benefits, or the plan you have is no longer available.